Understanding the Basics of Concept Drawing: A comprehensive guide for beginners

 What is Concept Drawing?

 Concept drawing, often referred to as concept art or conceptual design, is the initial visual representation of an idea or concept.
 It serves as a blueprint for further development and refinement in various fields such as entertainment, product design, and advertising.
-Concept drawings are used to communicate ideas, explore possibilities, and visualize concepts before they are fully realized.
+Concept drawings are used to communicate ideas, explore possibilities, and visualise concepts before they are fully realized.

 Importance of Concept Drawing